shospodarets/shospodarets.github.io/_posts/2017-01-21-css-custom-properties-time-to-start-using.md

 - if the team/member learned how to use the solution, it mostly means they are familiar with CSS Custom Properties
 - a way to have the debug info about edge cases in variables usage

-As result, I created a `css-vars` Sass mixin which you can find on Github: [https://github.com/malyw/css-vars](https://github.com/malyw/css-vars) <br>
+As result, I created the `css-vars` Sass mixin which you can find on Github: [https://github.com/malyw/css-vars](https://github.com/malyw/css-vars) <br>
 with which you can start using CSS Custom Properties -ish syntax.